Dubai FAQ

 Don't assume this list is comprehensive.
 If you've got any medicine at all, don't bring it unless you can verify it is on a permitted list, and bring a presciption anyway.
 Even something as innocuous sounding as Panadol can get you into trouble (there are some over-the-counter versions that contain codeine for example).

-Note that none of this is authoritative information, nor should it be interpreted as any sort of statement as to what is legally permitted or not.
-It is only our interpretation and may be wrong, misleading, and/or out of date.
-Verify anything independently with an authoritative source.
+Note that nothing written on this page is authoritative information, nor should it be interpreted as any sort of statement as to what is legally permitted or not.
+It is only our interpretation and might be wrong, misleading, and/or out of date.
+Verify anything independently with an official or authoritative source.

 Pharmacies in Dubai

-If you do feel unwell, a pharmacy / chemist, may be a helpful first stop to suggest some medication.
+If you do feel unwell, a pharmacy (chemist), may be a helpful first stop to suggest some medication.
 Pharmacists in the UAE are usually very helpful and while they are not doctors, chances are they know more than you so a quick visit is usually going to be more sensible than attempting self-diagnosis (or an internet-diagnosis).
-And pharmacies seem to be more common than grocery shops.
+There are plenty around - pharmacies seem to be more common than grocery shops in the UAE.

 One of the ironies in Dubai is that while some over the counter products in other countries are banned in the UAE, it is possible to buy the contraceptive pill and many antibiotics over the counter in Dubai, which are normally only available on prescription elsewhere.